Looking to buy a house in Delaware?

 Delays could lead to a postponed closing, so start collecting this information early so that you’re ready to submit documents when your lender asks.

-Inspections in Delaware
+Home inspections in Delaware

 Having your house in Delaware inspected by a licensed inspector gives you peace of mind about the condition of the property before you commit thousands of dollars to purchase it.
 A licensed professional checks the house for any unseen, unexpected, or potential issues.
+If the home inspection reveals major issues about the home, you’ll likely have some room to negotiate with the seller.

 A home inspection costs between $294 and $316, depending on factors like the home's location, condition, and age.[8]